The nuclear trace of periodic vector-valued pseudo-differential operators with applications to index theory: Introduction

 In this paper we want to investigate some of the spectral properties of periodic pseudo-differential operators.
 To be precise, we would like to classify those vector-valued periodic pseudo-differential operators belonging to the ideal of $s$-nuclear, $0<s \leq 1,$ operators $\mathfrak{N}_{s}(L^{p_1}(\mathbb{T}^n,H),L^{p_2}(\mathbb{T}^n,H)).$ As an application of our classification, we study the Fredholm index of vector-valued Fourier multipliers and we consequently apply these index formulae to elliptic periodic pseudo-differential operators.
 Our main results will be presented in Subsection \ref{MainResults} as well as the notion of nuclearity and its relation with index formulae.

 The literature for the analytical and spectral properties in the vector-valued context need to be considered separately (in view of the cases $\dim H=\aleph_0$ or $\dim H=1)$).
-Indeed, \begin{itemize} \item if $\dim H=1,$ then scalar-valued periodic pseudo-differential operators (periodic operators) have been investigated by several researchers around the globe .These operators introduced by Volevich and Agranovich\cite{ag} and were investigated by Amosov \cite{Amosov}, McLean\cite{Mc}, Turunen and Vainikko\cite{tur} and Ruzhansky and Turunen\cite{RT1,RT2,Ruz-2}) in details.
-In these works the authors developed the fundamental properties of their functional calculus in associated the H\"ormander classes, and well as several applications to periodics PDE's.
+Indeed, \begin{itemize} \item if $\dim H=1,$ then scalar-valued periodic pseudo-differential operators (periodic operators) have been investigated by several researchers over the past four decades.
+The global quantisation of periodic operators using the Fourier transform, was introduced by Volevich and Agranovich\cite{ag} and further investigated in a broad context by Amosov \cite{Amosov}, Melo \cite{Melo}, McLean\cite{Mc}, Turunen and Vainikko\cite{tur} and, Ruzhansky and Turunen\cite{RT1,RT2,Ruz-2}.
+In these works, the authors developed the fundamental properties of the pseudo-differential calculus associated the with the H\"ormander classes as well as several applications to periodic PDE's and spectral theory.
 The generalisation of this approach to arbitrary compact Lie groups can be found in the fundamental book \cite{Ruz} by Ruzhansky and Turunen.
-The analytical and spectral properties for periodic operators have been treated in Ruzhansky and Turunen \cite{Ruz-2,Ruz}, in Delgado\cite{Profe} and Molahajloo and Wong\cite{s1,s2,m}, and in the works of the first author \cite{Duvan2,Duvan3,Duvan4}.
+The analytical and spectral properties for periodic operators have been treated in the work of Ruzhansky and Turunen \cite{Ruz-2,Ruz}, Delgado\cite{Profe}, Molahajloo and Wong\cite{s1,s2,m}, and in the works of the authors \cite{Duvan2,Duvan3,Duvan4, CardonaBesov, CCK, Kumar, DasKumar, KS}.
 For the nuclearity of multilinear periodic operators in $L^p$-spaces we refer the reader to the works of the authors \cite{CardonaKumar20181,CardonaKumar20182} and to Delgado and Wong \cite{DW} for the linear case. \item If $\dim H=\aleph_0,$ the references Amann \cite{Amann97}, Arendt and Bu \cite{Arendt0,Arendt}, Barraza, Gonzalez and Hern\'andez \cite{Bar}, Barraza, Denk, Hern\'andez and Nau \cite{Bie}, Rabinovich \cite{Rabinovich}, Bu and Kim \cite{Bu,Bu2,Bu3} and Bu \cite{Bu4} have investigated the mapping properties of the vector-valued quantization in $L^p$-spaces and Besov spaces.
 Applications to PDE's were studied by Denk and Nau \cite{Denk}, Keyantuo, Lizama, and Poblete \cite{Keyantuo} and references therein.
 The classical aspects of the vector-valued Fourier analysis can be found in Bourgain \cite{Bou1}, Hieber \cite{Hieber} and K\"onig \cite{Konig}.
-For applications to probability theory we refer the reader to Bourgain \cite{Bou2}. \end{itemize} Discrete vector-valued pseudo-differential operators (defined as in \eqref{Discretevectorvalueddefinition}) will also be investigated in this work.
+For applications to probability theory we refer the reader to Bourgain \cite{Bou2}. \end{itemize} Discrete vector-valued pseudo-differential operators (defined by \eqref{Discretevectorvalueddefinition}) will also be investigated in this work.
 For the general properties of the symbolic calculus of discrete pseudo-differential operators on $\mathbb{Z}^n$ we refer to Botchway, Kibiti, and Ruzhansky \cite{Botchway}.
-Also, The properties for these operators acting on $\ell^p(\mathbb{Z}^n)$ can be found in Molahajloo \cite{M}, Rodriguez \cite{rod} and the paper of the first author \cite{CardonaZn}.
+Also, the properties for these operators acting on $\ell^p(\mathbb{Z}^n)$ can be found in Molahajloo \cite{M}, Rodriguez \cite{rod} and the paper of the first author \cite{CardonaZn}.
+The nuclearity of Fourier integral operators on $\mathbb{R}^n,$ $\mathbb{Z}^n,$ compact Lie groups and compact homogeneous manifolds has been investigated in \cite{CardonaFIO}.